-Rhythm effects can be described in the following way:-

-ON THE BEAT The main accents are on the beat OFF THE BEAT The main accents are on the weak beat or against the beat Page 13 SYNCOPATION Accented notes playing off or against The beat.
+Rhythm effects can be describ oed in the following way:- ON THE BEAT The main accents are on the beat OFF THE BEAT The main accents are on the weak beat or against the beat Page 10 SYNCOPATION Accented notes playing off or against The beat.
 Same as above SCOTCH SNAP A rhythmic figure with a short accented note followed by a longer note.
-Mostly found in a Strathspey CROSS RHYTHMS Effect where 2 notes are played against 3 DOTTED RHYTHMS Long notes followed by short notes and vice versa giving a jolty effect TRIPLETS Group of three notes played in the space of 1 beat ANACRUSIS Notes which appear before the first strong beat of the bar.
+Mostly found in a Strathspey CROSS RHYTHMS Effect where 2 notes are played against 3 DOTTED RHYTHMS Long notes followed by short notes and vice versa giving a jolty effect ANACRUSIS Notes which appear before the first strong beat of the bar.
 Almost like a very short lead-in.
+DRUM FILL A rhythmic decoration played on the drumkit BEAT/PULSE The basic pulse you hear in music.
+The pulse may be in groups of 2, 3 or 4 with an accent or stress on the first beat of each bar PAUSE The musical flow / rhythm is held up by a long note or silence ACCENT / ACCENTED Notes that are slightly stressed sounding louder than others.